Drahouš: Geography

 Drahouš is located about 18 km west of Rakovník and 60 km west of Prague.
 It lies in the Rakovník Uplands.
 The highest point is the hill Plavečský vrch at 603 m above sea level.
+The stream Rakovnický potok originates in the municipal territory.

 History

 The first written mention of Drahouš is from 1404.
 Tlestky was first mentioned in 1419.

+Demographics

+Transport

+The I/27 road (the section from Plzeň to Most) passes through the municipality.

 Sights

 Svatý Hubert is a complex of Baroque and Neoclassical buildings with an octagonal hunting lodge from the 18th century in its centre.
 It was built for the Czernin family in the middle of the former fallow deer park.
 Near Svatý Hubert is Plaveč, a Baroque summer house that belonged to the hunting lodge.

 In the centre of Drahouš is the Chapel of Saint John of Nepomuk.
 This Baroque chapel was rebuilt into its current form in 1852.